parrot-stream/docker-postgres/README.md

     docker pull mcapitanio/postgres:[postgres-release]

-For example, if you want PostgreSQL release 9.5 you can pull the image with:
+For example, if you want the latest PostgreSQL major release 9.5 (actually 9.5.7) you can pull the image with:

     docker pull mcapitanio/postgres:9.5